 Learning outcomes C1-2 are achieved via communicative, student-centred skills training, (e.g. developing and practising reading skills, enhancing listening skills through language laboratory work, liaison interpreting, analysing and practising different writing skills, and conducting oral discussion and presentation, both individually and as part of a team), and formal grammar instruction (e.g. guided study, drills and exercises, and use of IT resources).
 C1-2 skills may be further enhanced by delivery of specified modules in the target language.
 These skills are developed and consolidated during the year abroad.
-C3 is achieved by guided translation into and out of the target language; reading for gist exercises; summary and evaluation of texts in the modern language, working in the modern language.
+C3 is achieved by guided translation into and out of the target language, and analysis of translation techniques; liaison interpreting in and out of the target language; reading for gist exercises; summary and evaluation of texts in the modern language, working in the modern language.
 C4-5 are achieved in the teaching of C1-3, and further enhanced by study skills sessions as detailed in section 13 (below).
 Self-access language learning is also encouraged in order to further both C4 and C5.

-C1-3 are assessed by written continuous assessment and class tests (evaluating student progress) and unseen written examination (reading, writing, translating and interpreting skills), aural examination (listening and writing skills) and oral examination (listening, speaking and interpreting skills).
+C1-3 are assessed by written continuous assessment and class tests (evaluating student progress) and unseen-written examination (reading, writing, translating and interpreting skills), aural examination (listening and writing skills) and oral examination (listening, speaking and interpreting skills).
 Skills C4 and C5 are not formally assessed.